theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/sap-access-with-xtract-universal-and-powershell.md

 $XULog = XUGet-Log $XUServer $XUPort
 ```

-### How the get the metadata of the extractions
+### Get the Metadata of Extractions

 This function gets the metadata of the extractions, including field names, data types etc.

-The output will have the following format for each extraction:
+The output has the following format for each extraction:

 *POSITION,NAME,DESC,TYPE,LENGTH,DECIMALS*<br>
 *0,WERKS,Plant,C,4,0*<br>